the science of living a happy life

 In addition to numbing pain, endorphins also produce a feeling of euphoria.
 This is why some people enjoy running or working out (for a “runner’s high“) even though it causes them physical pain.

-Happiness Is A Habit
+Happiness Is a Habit

 So, now you know a little about the chemicals responsible for making you happy.